Azure/oil-tank-forecasting-guide/Technical Deployment Guide/README.md

 - Navigate to *tanklevelserver12345 > **Databases** > tankleveldatabase > **Tables***, and wait for the list to refresh.
 - In addition to other items, you should see the tables *dbo.TankLevelForecast* and *dbo.TankLevelSensor*.

+### Load the data ###

 In *oil-tank-forecasting-guide > R*, source the file *TankLevelSensor.R* to generate and load the sensor data:

 - In VS15 ***Solution Explorer***, navigate to *R > TankLevelSensor.R*.
 - Right-click *TankLevelSensor.R*, and select ***Source Selected File(s) with Echo***.
 - Wait until the loading is complete (about 8 minutes).
+  - The loading app should print a running update of the number of records loaded so far.
+  - At times, loading will pause for as much as 5 minutes before proceeding again.

 After the loading is complete, you can view the data in the table.

 - In VS15 ***SQL Server Object Explorer***, navigate to *tanklevelserver12345 > **Databases** > tankleveldatabase > **Tables***.
 - Right-click *dbo.TankLevelSensor*, and select ***View Data***.

+If loading does not complete successfully, you may need to reload the data.
+In that case, you should first delete the contents of the *dbo.TankLevelSensor* doing the reload.

-While the loading completes, you may proceed, but do not start the [Run the oil-tank-forecasting-guide experiments](#run-the-experiments) step.
+While the loading is happening, you may proceed, but do not start the [Run the oil-tank-forecasting-guide experiments](#run-the-experiments) step.

 ## Create an Azure Machine Learning workspace<a name="create-an-aml-workspace"></a> ##